 In the movie The Matrix, Neo (Keanu Reeves) awakens from within the “Matrix” and can “see” the world around him is just computer code.
 Here’s the scene:

 Now, of course, this movie doesn’t have anything to do with Buddhism, but it does have some concepts we can draw from:

 - When the Buddha sat under the pipal tree, he was attacked by “Mara” or “Maara” (more on that here).
 Could the ‘agents’ in the Matrix be considered ‘Mara’ for Neo?
-Quite possibly, and Neo is able to defeat Agent Smith (whom we can relate to ‘Mara’) whose goal is to ensure that everyone is kept in the false and delusional world of the Matrix.
+Quite possibly, and Neo can defeat Agent Smith (whom we can relate to ‘Mara’) whose goal is to ensure that everyone is kept in the false and delusional world of the Matrix.

-- Neo then sets forth to free mankind whom are imprisoned in the delusion of the Matrix so they can ‘wake up’ and see the world as it truly is:
+- Neo then sets forth to free mankind who have been imprisoned in the delusion of the Matrix so they can ‘wake up’ and see the world as it truly is:

 So, perhaps Prince Siddhartha (the Buddha) could have been like Keanu Reeves playing the character Neo if he lived in our time.
-I suppose I’d be ok with that as long as he didn’t also play a role in Bill & Ted’s Excellent Adventure and doesn’t fly around in a computer program.
+I suppose I’d be ok with that if he didn’t also play a role in Bill & Ted’s Excellent Adventure and also doesn’t fly around in a computer program.

 Meditate on This